bryanhanson/FOSS4Spectroscopy/README.md

 ## Background

-See this [blog post](https://chemospec.org/2021/04/19/p20/) for details about searching for spectroscopy packages automatically to find the raw material that goes into this site.
+See this [blog post](https://chemospec.org/posts/2021-04-19-Search-GH-Topics/2021-04-19-Search-GH-Topics.html) for details about searching for spectroscopy packages automatically to find the raw material that goes into this site.

 In the past there have been automatic updates using both Travis and Github Actions.
-However, this proved to be difficult to maintain.
+However, these proved to be difficult to maintain.
 Currently, I try to do a major update 2-3 times a year, and minor updates whenever needed.
 When local changes are pushed, items in the `/docs` folder are deployed to the `gh-pages` site where the general public views the page.